UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/2-file_types.md

 Most of us have seen these, and the basic format is very simple.
 Information about a sequence is placed after a `>` symbol, and these can occur throughout the file, indicating the start of a new sequence.
-Following these lines are simple sequence data to a width of either 70 or 80 characters.
+Following the description line are lines of sequence data typically 50 to 80 characters long.
-Sequence data can be DNA, RNA or Amino Acid data
+Sequence data can be DNA, RNA or Amino Acid data and may be upper or lower case.

 ```
 >HSGLTH1 Human theta 1-globin gene fragment